rmgarnett/dbpedia_graph_extractor/README.md

   `DBPEDIA_VERSION` variable in `raw/download_files.sh`.
 * The required DBpedia files will be downloaded to the `raw` directory.
-These files are not deleted by default, to enable multiple datasets to be created without having to download the files again.
+These files are not deleted by default, to enable the creation of multiple graphs without having to download the files again.
 These files are rather large, however, and you might want to remove them when you're done.
 * The DBpedia datasets used are dual-licensed under the